-Salmon Caprese with Balsamic Glaze is the best salmon I’ve ever made!
-It’s so easy, yet impressive enough for company.
+Salmon Caprese with Balsamic Glaze is my favorite salmon ever!
+It's so easy, yet impressive enough for company.
 You need to try this!
-Don’t miss the video!
+Don't miss the video!

 What do you do when your doctor says to eat salmon twice a week for the omega-3s?